firepear/ladderback/README.md

-Autocomplete works like it does in `bash` and other applications which use the `readline` library, except with a debounce timer rather than using tab to initiate completion: when the timer expires, history will be searched and the value of the widget's `input` field will be used as a prefix search, begining with the most recent element of the history.
+Autocomplete works like it does in `bash` and other applications which use the `readline` library, except with a debounce timer rather than using tab to initiate completion.

+When the interval of time defined by the `interval` constructor parameter has elapsed since the last keypress, history will be searched with the current value of the widget's `input` field will be used as a prefix.
 The first match found will be swapped in as the value of the `input`.

 Pressing `Ctrl-r` (as expected from `readline`) performs another history search, starting from the last search result and looping